 I’m a licensed therapist with a master’s degree in Social Work from San Diego State University.
 I received my Bachelor of Psychology from UC Berkeley, and prior to attending graduate school, I lived and worked as a chef at two Buddhist Retreat Centers in Vermont and Northern California.
 What was intended as a volunteer summer position turned into an unanticipated three and half years of learning about Buddhism and offering service to others on retreat.
 Learning about the mind from the perspective of Buddhist philosophy, as well as experiencing first-hand the benefits of meditation and contemplative practices, has shaped the therapist I am today.

-My drive to understand both how the mind works as well as how to use it better was, in large part, motivated by my own suffering – like many people, I have dealt with anxiety and depression and for a long period in my life, felt completely burdened by my own mind.
-I also had the opportunity to intimately witness some of my family members wrestle with their own mental health challenges, which made me even more curious and eager to understand how to improve our inner circumstances.
+My drive to understand both how the mind works as well as how to use it better was, in large part, motivated by my own suffering – like many people, I’ve experienced anxiety and depression, and was strongly impacted by my childhood circumstances.
+For a long period in my life, I felt completely burdened by my own mind.
+I grew up intimately witnessing mental illness and how devastating it can be to our relationship with both ourselves and others.
+I’ve dealt with the loss of loved ones, having to move through grief and learning how to make meaning of life’s precarious and unpredictable circumstances.
+I felt lost for a long time on how to feel better, but my suffering only made me more curious and eager to understand how to improve our inner world.

-Despite really struggling to know how to help myself at times, something in me knew that my life was not meant to be about resigning myself to a future of suffering.
-I tried a lot of different approaches to healing, and my own mental health journey has always been an integration of things like therapy, self-help, study/contemplation, lifestyle changes, energy work and spirituality.
-Over time, with continued study and practice, I started to become a happier person.
+Despite really struggling to know how to help myself at times, something in me knew that my life was not meant to be about resigning myself to merely coping and surviving.
+I’ve tried a lot of different approaches to healing, and it was never just one thing that improved my life, but constantly being open to positive influence.
+My own journey has been an integration of things like therapy, self-help, study/contemplation, lifestyle changes, energy work and spirituality.
+And over time, with continued study and practice, I started to become a happier person.
 I used various types of meditation (like Vipassana and Open Focus), communication techniques like Non-Violent Communication, personal change strategies such as through Dr. Joe Dispenza’s teachings and Abrahamn Hicks’ teachings, lessons people have gained through Near-Death Experiences, in addition to studying psychology in the western world and adopting better nutrition habits and lifestyle choices.
 I voraciously read non-fiction self-help books, I journaled, I meditated, I contemplated.

 I know the power that we all have in our lives and I am so excited to share tools with you that will help you improve your human experience.
 As a therapist I can say with certainty that everything I discuss with my clients I essentially have “tried on” myself.
 I do this work because I believe we can always be happier, more free and more empowered to create in our lives.
 Diagnoses are not our destiny, and if we change ourselves, our life will change.